Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment

 \subsection{Advantages of \ours{}}

-\textbf{Computing efficiency~} \ours{} is computationally efficient, especially in comparison with MUVE and \globe{} that require intensive training for aligning visual and text embeddings.
-With pretrained CLIPs, our first step requires no extra training for pivot pair matching, while the second step involves only a few matrix computations.

-\textbf{Robustness to language dissimilarity~} Using the same set of images and well-trained CLIPs for each language, the fingerprints of the meaning-similar words are intuitively similar across the languages because they all represent the same visual correlation to the same image set.
-Therefore, using fingerprints indeed improves the robustness of pivot matching, especially in the pairs whose two languages come from different families.
-This may not be the case for methods using static word embeddings~\citep{sogaard2018limitations}.
+First, \ours{} is \textit{computationally efficient}, especially compared to MUSE, MUVE, and \globe{}.
+With pretrained CLIPs, our first step (Sec.~\ref{sec:step1}) requires no extra training for pivot pair matching, while Step 2 (Sec.~\ref{sec:step2}) involves a few matrix computations.
+Second, \ours{} is more \textit{robust to language dissimilarity}.
+Assuming well-trained CLIPs, fingerprints of words having similar meanings are intuitively similar across languages as they all represent the same visual correlation to the same image set.
+Thus, fingerprints improve the robustness of pivot matching, especially for dissimilar languages.
+This may not be the case for methods only using static word embeddings~\citep{sogaard2018limitations}.
+Finally, our image-based fingerprint provides an \textit{interpretable representation} of words.

-Furthermore, the \textit{modular two-stage design} of \ours{} eases the integration of similarly functioning models, such as different pretrained language-image models or algorithms for solving linear mapping.
-Also, our image-based fingerprint provides an \textit{interpretable representation} of words.